-University Medical Center of Princeton's board certified orthopedic specialists are among the state's leaders in treating conditions of the knee.
+Princeton Medical Center's board certified orthopedic specialists are among the state's leaders in treating conditions of the knee.
 They offer the latest options in total knee replacement as well as gender-smart knee replacement for women.

 As experts in sports medicine, our knee specialists also offer advanced, minimally invasive techniques to help you get back on the field or back to normal daily life as soon as possible.

 We provide treatment for individuals with:

 - Bursitis of the knee

 - Knee infection